Joel Peguero: Detroit Tigers

 On January 22, 2024, Peguero signed a minor league contract with the Detroit Tigers organization.
 He made 43 appearances out of the bullpen for the Double-A Erie SeaWolves, compiling a 3–0 record and 3.14 ERA with 56 strikeouts and two saves across 51 2/3 innings pitched.
 Peguero elected free agency following the season on November 4.

 San Francisco Giants

 On November 15, 2024, Peguero signed a minor league contract with the San Francisco Giants organization.
 In 35 appearances for the Triple-A Sacramento River Cats, he logged a 2–2 record and 5.10 ERA with 46 strikeouts across 42 1/3 innings pitched.
 On August 10, 2025, Peguero was selected to the 40-man roster and promoted to the major leagues for the first time.
 Peguero made his major league debut on August 21, exactly 10 years after signing his first professional contract.
 He pitched two scoreless innings, striking out one while allowing two hits and one walk.
-Peguero made 17 appearances in 2025, finishing the season with a 3–1 record, a 2.42 ERA, and 17 strikeouts over 22 1/3 innings.
+On September 3, he recorded his first career win, tossing 1 1/3 scoreless innings against the Colorado Rockies.
+Peguero made 17 appearances dor the Giants during his rookie campaign, finishing the season with a 3–1 record, 2.42 ERA, and 17 strikeouts across 22 1/3 innings pitched.

+On June 1, 2026, Peguero was placed on the 60-day injured list due to a left hamstring strain.